-Dr. Judy Willis is a board-certified neurologist and middle school teacher, specializing in brain research regarding learning and the brain.
-With a unique background as both a neurologist and classroom teacher, she writes extensively for professional educational and parenting journals and has written six books about applying the mind, brain, and education research to classroom teaching and parenting strategies.
-The Association of Educational Publishers honored Dr. Willis as a finalist for the Distinguished Achievement Award for her educational writing.
+Dr. Judy Willis is a board-certified neurologist and former classroom teacher, specializing in brain research regarding learning and the brain.
+With a unique background as both a neurologist and classroom teacher, she writes extensively for professional educational and parenting journals and has written nine books about applying the mind, brain, and education research to classroom teaching and parenting strategies.
+She gives presentations internationally about the neuroscience of learning.

 After graduating Phi Beta Kappa as the first woman graduate from Williams College, Willis attended UCLA School of Medicine where she was awarded her medical degree.
 She remained at UCLA and completed a medical residency and neurology residency, including chief residency.
 She practiced neurology for 15 years before returning to university to obtain her teaching credential and master's of education from the University of California, Santa Barbara.
 She then taught in elementary and middle school for 10 years and currently is on the adjunct faculty of the Graduate School of Education, University of California, Santa Barbara.

 Her books for parents and education professionals include

 Learning to Love Math: Teaching Strategies that Change Students' Attitudes and Get Results, ASCD 2010